Are you wondering what are some best WordPress plugins to install on your blog? Let’s get right to it!

 It has both free and pro versions.
 Check out my complete social snap review to understand the benefits of the pro version.

 Online is horrible, sometimes.
 You can’t sit and keep an eye on your blog’s security 24/7 to lock out the bad guys.
 In fact, it is impossible.

 So WordFence comes into the picture – The plugin that could provide best security, protecting your blog from hackers and malware threats.

-I’m sure that even a free version of WordFence plugin would do the decent job in protecting your blog from brute force attacks.
+I’m sure that even a free version of the WordFence plugin would do a decent job of protecting your blog from brute force attacks.
 If you can’t afford any risk of getting hacked, I would suggest the premium version that starts from $99/year with 1 license.

 4. Monster Insights